SPANISH – Español

 To be eligible to enroll in a language class beyond SPAN–1411 or SPAN–0041 you must meet those courses’ prerequisites.
 Up to date course information can be found through ACC’s Online Course Schedule.
-Additional information on degree plans, credit by examination, and more can be found through the Academic page.
+Additional information on degree plans, credit by examination, and more can be found through our website’s Academic page.

 Online Spanish Learning resources and other valuable study tools are available through the links page.
 Additional tools for your academic success, such as study guides and library info, can be found on the Resources page.